jgoncalvesjr/polysearch/README.md

 - Improve user interface design
 - Implement leaderboard and game statistics
 - Create a Custom Mode game where the user may select the languages instead of the AI
-- Display the word definitions in the source language as hints, extracted directly from Lexicala just as already available with words
+- Display the word definitions in the source language as hints, extracted directly from Lexicala
 - Implement sound and graphic effects
 - Implement voice pronunciation of the words in the original language as they are found in game